mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Linyu reminds me to stay patient.
 Whatever this kaln went through to be alone in the cold in a foreign province, thi adapted through it all and found others to trust.
 We will need to do the same."

   Linyu was elated and scratched Laen-Laen on the back of the neck to which he wooped in joy.
-Pomri's saffa joined him and together they announced their presence to the wetlands of Rudjan.
+Boon-Boon joined him and together they announced their presence to the wetlands of Rudjan.

 <!--